 I am currently working on a book manuscript based on my PhD dissertation that is tentatively entitled: ‘Practices of Togetherness: Jacek Kuroń, Communities of Care and Political Opposition in Poland, 1955-1982’ which combines the history of dissidence with cultural history and the history of everyday life.

 Simultaneously, I am developing my second research project on relations of exchange between Vietnam and Poland under late socialism with a particular focus on Vietnamese students in Poland.

 Before joining the Free University in Berlin I was a visiting scholar at the European Institute at Columbia University in New York (2016) and at the Center for European and Mediterranean Studies at New York University (2018-19).
 I previously taught at Sciences Po Paris-Le Havre, the Utrecht University and the University of Passau.
-My research has been supported by grants from the Ministry of Science and Higher Education of the Republic of Poland, the Ministry of Higher Education of the Republic of Poland, the European University Institute, and the German Historical Institute in Warsaw.
+My research has been supported by grants from the Ministry of Foreign Affairs from the Republic of Poland and the Ministry of Science and Higher Education of the Republic of Poland.

 Winter Term 2019/2020

 MA Socialist Encounters: The Second and Third World in the Global Cold War

 Racism and Whiteness: History